Thisisdaniel549/Memory-Manager/README.md

 Credits to carlwastaken, i did look at his codebase and use some parts of his 'memify' code to understand some parts easier.

 # Contact
-If you would like to contact me regarding this then shoot me dm on discord at the user @rtl_dispatch_exception
+If you would like to contact me regarding this then free to send me a dm on discord at the user @rtl_dispatch_exception

 # Extra
 If you would like to credit me for using my memory manager, then feel free to.